top of page

 In the moment thoughts and connections while creating

-My most interesting experiences have been through this process — interacting while doing art, music, performance, group sports and collaborations.
-It is immediate, anything can happen and is something I am comfortable with and passionate about.
+As an ever-curious coach, artist, and connector, it has been fascinating creating in public.
+My most fascinating experiences have been through this process — interacting with others while doing art, music, performance, group sports and collaborations.
+It is immediate, anything can happen, and is something I am comfortable with and passionate about.
 In coaching, much of the clients’ experience is process focused — a discovery through emotions, patterns, perspectives.
-As a creative life coach with a yoga and mindfulness background, being in the moment with clients and moving them from the present, forward is powerful in them living a more fulfilling life.
+As a life coach with a yoga and mindfulness background, being in the moment with clients and moving them from the present, forward, is powerful in them living a more fulfilling life.

 Excited to begin my adventure, I took my paints, a big canvas, water and snacks and jumped in the car and began driving.
 My intention was to stop when inspired and create a Spring painting.
 I wondered; would others join me in this process?